Co-op Connections Card

 If you haven’t already done so, go here to register for a free account to access powerful savings.

 Questions or need a plastic Co-op Connections Card?
+Or are you a business interested in becoming a participating Co-op Connections business?
 Email email@example.com and please remember to put “Co-op Connections Card” in the subject line.

 Co-op Connections Card Healthy Savings

 Since the Co-op Connections Card Rx Healthy Savings discount began, cooperative members served by 500 participating Touchstone Energy cooperatives nationwide have saved more than $100 million, thanks to Touchstone’s agreement with pharmacy benefit manager New Benefits.

 Locally, Cuivre River members have netted Rx savings of $633,768.23 through the end of 2016, which helped members either save this amount or spend it elsewhere.

 The card can be used at 60,000+ pharmacies in the U.S.

 Q. How do I get an Rx discount?

 A. Take your Co-op Connections Card with you to the pharmacy when you need to fill a prescription.
 Show the card to the pharmacist, who will then use information on the back of the card to compute the price.